HQTS Quality Control

 Container Loading/Loading Supervision (LS)

 Container loading and unloading inspections ensure your products are loaded and unloaded correctly.

-Inspectors will supervise throughout the whole process and ensure your products are handled professionally to guarantee their safe arrival to their final destination.
+Inspectors will supervise the whole process and ensure your products are handled professionally to guarantee their safe arrival at their final destination.
 This inspection will usually take place at your chosen factory while the cargo is being loaded into the shipping container and at the destination once the products have arrived and are being unloaded.
-This process includes evaluating the condition of the shipping container and verifying all the product information, quantities, and packaging compliance.

 container loading inspection